 Facilities and Resources

 The major teaching institution is the University of Kentucky, an acute care general/surgical hospital with 569 beds and 100 intensive care beds.
 A second facility is the adjacent Veterans Affairs Hospital on Cooper Drive, also an acute care general medical/surgical hospital with 199 beds and two intensive care units.
 Both hospitals provide full-time comprehensive nuclear medicine and special diagnostic radiological procedures.
-Outpatient clinics are located in the Kentucky Clinic adjacent to the hospital, the Turfland clinic, a freestanding outpatient clinical center, and also at the VA Hospital.
-Currently, there are monthly volumes >1000 Endocrinology outpatient encounters.
+Outpatient clinics are located in the Turfland clinic, UK HealthCare’s Good Samaritan Hospital, and VA Hospital.
+Currently there are monthly volumes >1000 endocrinology outpatient encounters.
 There is dedicated high-resolution ultrasound equipment for thyroid ultrasonography and DEXA equipment for bone densitometry in the clinics.
 The University of Kentucky has a complete biochemistry laboratory and facilities for hormonal immunoassays, as well as access to karyotyping and immunohistologic studies.
 Nuclear imaging, ultrasounds, and full radiology facilities are present at the University of Kentucky.
-The Endocrine faculty has close working relationships with nutrition services, specialists in surgery, nephrology, neurosurgery, obstetrics and gynecology, ophthalmology, pediatrics, podiatry, and urology.
-The University of Kentucky Hospital encompasses services for children, adolescents, and adults.
+The Endocrine faculty has close working relationships with nutrition services, specialists in surgery, nephrology, neurosurgery, obstetrics and gynecology, ophthalmology, pediatrics, podiatry and urology.
+The University of Kentucky Hospital encompasses services for children, adolescents and adults.

 The fellow will participate in 2-3 half day general Endocrinology continuity clinics a week.
 In this setting, the fellow will assume the consultant provider role; however, every patient will be reviewed with an attending Endocrinologist who will ultimately be responsible for the care provided.
 The fellow will see new patients referred to Endocrinology and will continue to follow these patients until Endocrinology is no longer required.
 The fellow will have clinics scheduled with 3-4 different Endocrine attending physician faculty over the course of two years, thus ensuring exposure to a variety of approaches and perspectives.
 The fellow will not be responsible for medical students or residents in the ambulatory care setting.